canoalberto/MLSAMPkNN/README.md

 # Citing MLSAMPkNN

 > M. Roseberry, B. Krawczyk, and A. Cano.
 Multi-label Punitive kNN with Self-Adjusting Memory for Drifting Data Streams.
-ACM Transactions on Knowledge Discovery from Data, 2019.
+ACM Transactions on Knowledge Discovery from Data, 13(6), art.
+60, 2019.